AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 in one go: select the first node you want to assign (i.e. sACN: Universe 1) on the left hand side enter values for <Keys.SoftKey>Universe</Keys.SoftKey> and <Keys.SoftKey>Quantity</Keys.SoftKey> with the softkeys, and then click on the line from which on you want to assign this.
 Titan will then patch the number of universes on consecutive lines.

+You can automatically assign Art-Net and sACN universes to the output lines by selecting an Art-Net or sACN node on the left, then click <Keys.SoftKey>Assign All By Line Number</Keys.SoftKey>.
+This will assign an Art-Net or sACN universe output with a matching universe number to every vacant line.

 You can show information about the DMX nodes once they are assigned, or the DMX output modules, by clicking the <Keys.ContextKey>Cog</Keys.ContextKey> button.
 For Ethernet/network type nodes, this allows you